 Will the Cream Cheese Texture Change After Freezing?

 Cream cheese can become slightly grainy or separated after freezing, but in this casserole, it’s blended with heavy cream and sweetened condensed milk, which helps maintain a smooth texture even after freezing.
-You may notice a very slight change, but once reheated, most people won’t notice a difference at all—especially with the rich custard and soft brioche bread.
+You may notice a very slight change, but once reheated, most people won’t notice a difference, especially with the rich custard and soft brioche bread.
 For best results, reheat gently and serve with fresh whipped cream or lime zest to bring it back to life!

 My Go-To Casserole Dish